Dr. Vonda Wright currently serves as the inaugural Chief of Sports Medicine at the Northside Hospital Orthopedic Institute.

 Her award winning basic science and clinical research has resulted in multiple grants presentation and peer-reviewed publications.

 Dr. Wright completed a fellowship in sports medicine and upper extremity at the Hospital for Special Surgery in New York City and her residency in Orthopedic Surgey at the University of Pittsburgh.
 She earned her medical degree from Chicago Pritzker School of Medicine, her master’s degree in oncology nursing from Rush Presbyterian St. Luke’s Medical Center in Chicago, and her bachelor’s degree in biology from Wheaton College in Wheaton, Illinois.
-A Chicago native, she now makes her home in Pittsburgh.
+A Chicago native, she now makes her home in Atlanta, Georgia.